amardesi/shortener/README.md

 * [create-react-app](https://reactjs.org/) a boilerplate version of React: a component based user interface JS library
 * [JSON-Server](https://github.com/typicode/json-server) a fake REST API to handle data

-**Caveat:**
+### Front end caveats:**
-This is a very simple, single page, single view app.
+* This is a very simple, single page, single view app.
 Using React for the front end is a bit overkill.
 If I had time, I would look for a more lightweight solution.
+* Because this is a small project, no CSS frameworks, preprocessor, or component library was developed.
+Although that is best for most control and minimal footprint.
+For this project, I picked [PureCSS](https://purecss.io/) for a lightweight, responsive styling framework promising compatibility across browsers.

 ### Express Routes
 The Express app uses two endpoints: `/long` for posting long URLs and checking if they already exist, and `/:short` for calling up the corresponding long URL, and performing the redirect (if the long URL exists).